Open for 2020 and 2021 Camp Seasons

 We increased our already thorough sanitation standards to match and exceed recommendations from health care professionals.
 We hired additional housekeeping staff to accommodate the extra work required.
 The frequency was increased in areas that we perform deep cleanings of shared surfaces and indoor facilities.
 We purchased a backpack sprayer and electrostatic sprayer so we had the best tools to sanitize camp.
 Hand washing and water bottle stations were built around camp.
 Water fountains were turned off and never utilized.
 One of the benefits of increased cleaning and sanitation was no cases of the common cold, the flu, pink eye, or strep throat.

 Camp was separated into 4 cohorts that we called families.
 Each family unit was comprised of boys and girls within the same age range.
 These groupings were done for contact tracing purposes in the event that anyone tested positive for COVID-19.
 We implemented strategic mask wearing protocols for everyone's safety.
 Masks were never worn at the waterfront or while eating, and they weren't required within the cabin.
 We added a large outdoor dining tent so we could separate the family groups during meals.

 A Camp Bubble

-Camp North Star was a closed community in 2020 for all campers and staff.
+Camp North Star was a closed community in 2020 and 2021 for all campers and staff.
 That allowed us to minimize the risk of someone unknowingly being exposed to the virus outside of camp and then bringing it into camp.
 Counselors and campers quarantined before arriving at camp.
 Campers and staff were required to pass a health check at drop-off on the day they arrived.
 There were no visitors last summer.
 The entrance and exit to the property were limited to food deliveries only.
 All other deliveries were left outside of the camp property.
 North Star staff made the extra commitment to stay at camp during the entire season, including their time off.
 Arrival and Departure Day were modified with contactless drop off and pick up to minimize interaction between camp families with campers and staff.